bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 `<b-sidebar>` provides several accessibility features.

 When the sidebar is opened, the entire sidebar will receive focus, which is desirable for screen reader and keyboard-only users.
 When the sidebar is closed, the element that previously had focus before the sidebar was opened will be re-focused.

-When the sidbar is open, users can press <kbd>Esc</kbd> to close the sidebar.
+When the sidebar is open, users can press <kbd>Esc</kbd> to close the sidebar.
 To disabled this feature, set the `no-close-on-esc` prop to `true`.

 When you have hidden the header, or do not have a title for the sidebar, set either `aria-label` to a string that describes the sidebar, or set `aria-labelledby` to an ID of an element that contains the title.

 TBD